shadrahman10/support/docs/documents/faq.md

 #### General System Description

 ::: details Where does the General System Description come from?
-Your General System Description comes form the System Function or Purpose located a project's Project Overview.
+Your General System Description comes form the System Function or Purpose located in a project's Project Overview.
 :::

 #### Section #6, #7